Data-with-Aadil/Youtube-Data-Extraction---API/README.md

 ## YouTube Analytics Data Retrieval

 This Python script is designed to retrieve YouTube Analytics data for a list of videos.
 It uses the YouTube Analytics API v2 to retrieve data such as views, likes, dislikes, shares, estimated minutes watched, and subscribers gained for a specific date range.
+This Code will save the creds of the channel in the creds.json file, so that we don't have to authenticate the channel permission again and again.

 ### Prerequisites